cbourke/ComputerScienceI/notes/1248-Fall2024/155E/04-loops.md

 * The semicolon is misplaced; it makes the loop body empty and we get caught in an infinite loop
 * Control-C kills it
-* Use the proper `-Wall` flag everytime and it will catch this kind of stuff
+* Use the proper `-Wall` flag every time and it will catch this kind of stuff

 * Consider the following code: